GrecoTechnology/Bizbox/README.md

 ### Bizbox preinstall

-Create a cloudflare account, and setup your Domain DNS to point to Cloudflare DNS Servers.
+Create a cloudflare account and API token.
 - Go to https://dash.cloudflare.com/profile/api-tokens
 - Click "Create Token"
 - Click "Use template" to the right of "Read all resources"